 Self-explanation

 It should be possible to understand the markup of a legislative document without having to first study and understand the associated schema or having to possess any knowledge of any special theory behind the design.
-So the vocabulary should be as close as much as possible to the legal domain terminology, but it should be as much as possible neutral with respect to any legal specific tradition.
+For this reason, the vocabulary should adhere as close as possible to the legal domain terminology, while also being as neutral as possible with respect to any legal-specific tradition.

 Self-containment